OB-lab/James-et-al.-2023-MolecularEcology/README.md

 # Data availability

-Sequencing data files generated at each step of this process are available on The University of Queensland Research Data Manager repository ().
+Sequencing data files generated at each step of this process will be available on The University of Queensland Research Data Manager repository at the time of publication.

 # Bioinformatics
 Sequencing was conducted by the Beijing Genomics Institute (BGI) using the DNBseq platform to produce 100bp paired-end reads at approximately ~5X coverage.